ofirgall/dotfiles/README.md

 * nvim - try distant one day
 * tuis to try - slack, mail, calander, jira
 * autoupdate dotfiles on remote machines
-* oh-my-tmux to upstream instead of local copy

 ## TODO Takes time
 * create/attach - to the same session when connecting to remote (not sure if possible)